1983 Monaco Grand Prix

 Red Bull was so keen to keep Max Verstappen on its books that ahead of the race the team decided to promote him up from Toro Rosso, demoting Daniil Kvyat back to Toro Rosso.
 In a remarkable race, both Mercedes drivers crashed into each other on the opening lap, leaving the race to be fought out between the Red Bulls and the Ferraris.

-Both teams split their strategies - Verstappen and Kimi Raikkonen on two-stoppers, with Sebastian Vettel and Daniel Ricciardo stopping three times.
-It turned out that two stops were the way to go and as Vettel and Ricciardo played ping-pong in their battle for third (which Vettel), but at the front Verstappen remarkably held off Raikkonen to win in a car he’d had minimal experience of, also become the youngest-ever grand prix winner, aged 18 years and 228 days.
+Both teams split their strategies – Verstappen and Kimi Raikkonen on two-stoppers, with Sebastian Vettel and Daniel Ricciardo stopping three times.
+It turned out that two stops were the way to go and as Vettel and Ricciardo played ping-pong in their battle for third, at the front Verstappen remarkably held off Raikkonen to win in a car he’d had minimal experience of.
+It also made him the youngest-ever grand prix winner, aged 18 years and 228 days.
 Meanwhile, the demoted Kvyat finished 10th and took the fastest lap as a consolation prize, probably wondering if that win might have been his…

 Peter Broeker (born 1929) entered his own Stebro Formula Junior car into the 1963 US GP.
 Despite upgrading the car to F1 spec it was well off the pace and he qualified a distant last.
 He did make it to the end of the race in seventh place – albeit 22 laps down on race-winner Graham Hill and 11 laps behind the sixth-placed car.